tiyd-python-2015-08/assigments/27--Stat-Tracker/README.md

 ### Front-End Specification

-The front-end will be a single-page app using Backbone.js.
-The app will be served through the Python webserver, so you will have to put all your CSS and JavaScript in a directory called `/static/` and will have to make your `index.html` file as a Django template, which the Python students you're working with can help you do.
+The front-end will be a single-page app using AngularJS.
+The app will be served separately from the Python webserver.

-Registration and login can be on different pages than the main page if need be.
+Registration and login can be on different pages than the main page (even outside of the AngularJS app) if need be.

 ## Hard Mode